Article Summary

 There is no upgrade available.
 If you want this service on three computers, you’re paying for it three times.

-That would be an immediate no-go for a lot of users, however, Hide ALL IP does have portable functionality, and can be run from plug-in devices like a USB flash drive.
+This would be an immediate deal-breaker for most users in 2025, however, Hide ALL IP does have portable functionality, and can be run from plug-in devices like a USB flash drive.

 Hide ALL IP has access to 150+ servers from 38 different countries.
-While not the largest server park we’ve seen, it’s not terrible.
+While this isn’t the smallest server network we’ve seen, it falls significantly behind industry leaders that offer thousands of servers across 80+ countries.

 8. Limited Customer Support

-I was underwhelmed by the lack of customer support options.
+I was disappointed by the lack of customer support options, which haven’t improved since our previous review.

 There is no live chat, no support ticket system, just a very standard contact form.